 This section describes the locations selected for monitoring water levels, water quality, and streamflow in surface water bodies near the Facility.
-Surface water sampling and measurement locations and frequencies are listed in Table 3-6 and shown on Figure 3-3.
-The surface water monitoring program has been designed to address Objective [7], evaluation of groundwater/surface water interactions, specifically effects of surface water recharge on groundwater flow and plume migration, and potential surface water quality or flow effects in the Prickly Pear Creek realignment area.
+Surface water sampling and measurement locations and frequencies are listed in Table 3-4 and shown on Figure 3-1.
+The surface water monitoring program has been designed to address Objective [5]: evaluation of surface water quality and potential interactions with the groundwater plumes, specifically any effects of surface water recharge on groundwater flow and plume migration, and surface water quality and flow in the Prickly Pear Creek realignment area.